trungk18/trungk18.github.io/_posts/2019-04-10-freeze-screen-debugger-chrome.md

 ---
-title: "Freeze screen in Chrome debugger / DevTools panel for inspect element that will be disappear on hover/click"
+title: "Freeze screen in Chrome debugger / DevTools panel for inspect element that will disappear on hover/click"
 categories: experience
 ---

 Today I need to use the chrome debugger to analyze the CSS of a time picker component, and I found it is not so straightforward...

-Basically the UI will be triggering on click, and if there is any click event outside of the component itself, it will be disappeared.
-Or in the other word, be removed completely from the DOM.
-The same problem happened if you want to see the style of bootstrap popover, or any component where some UI will be displayed on hover/click, and hidden on hover/click outside.
+Basically the UI will be triggering on click, and if there is any click event outside of the component itself, it will be vanished.
+Or in the other word, be completely removed from the DOM.
+The same problem happen if you want to see the style of bootstrap popover, or any component where some UI will be displayed on hover/click, and hidden on hover/click outside.

 ![StackOverFlow](https://github.com/trungk18/trungk18.github.io/raw/master/img/blog/freeze-screen-debugger-chrome-1.gif)

-After cross this question, I tested these two solutions that looks promising.
+After cross this [question](https://stackoverflow.com/q/17931571/3375906), I tested these two solutions that looks promising.
 Sounds easy but why I didn't think of it in the first place ?!

 ## Solution 1.
 Trigger the F8 button while the element is displaying.